jeff179268/ORB_SLAM2/Docs/loop closing.md

-# Document of Loop Closing
+# Document for Loop Closing
 ## To be editing...